 Geranium Oil can help scars and skin spots to fade, helping create clearer, healthier skin.
 In addition, Geranium Oil is a proven acne and acne scar fighter, and as a natural botanical ingredient, it can gently minimize breakouts.
 It can also ease the symptoms of other skin conditions, such as eczema and dermatitis.

 Grapefruit Essential Oil

 Grapefruit Essential Oil, rich in vitamin C, fights against the activity of free radicals and is a strong antioxidant.
 Topical application of Grapefruit Essential Oil can boost the skin's regenerative abilities and protect from harm done by various oxidants and toxins.
 Grapefruit Essential Oil can get rid of excessive oiliness, dryness, and blemishes.
 It can also keep your skin smooth and silky.
-The antiseptic and astringent properties of grapefruit are beneficial to oily scalps, oily complexions, and clogged pores.

 Hemp Seed Butter

-Hemp Seed Butter is produced from the oil of one of the world's most nutritious seeds, has been used as a beauty product for 3,000 years.
+Hemp Seed Butter is produced from the oil of one of the world's most nutritious seeds, has been used as a beauty product for over 3,000 years.
 Hemp Seed Butter, which is from the hemp plant (Cannabis sativa), contains all of the 21 known amino acids.
 Hemp seeds are made up of 24% protein, and contain the perfect balance of essential fatty acids.